Stefan Kretzschmar: Gummersbach

 In 1993, he joined VfL Gummersbach under Heiner Brand.
 He debuted for the German national team later the same year on October 8th 1993 against Switzerland.
 In 1994, he was chosen as the German player of the year, and represented the German team at the 1994 European Championship in Portugal as his first major international tournament.
 Germany finished 9th and Kretzschmar was part of the all star team.

 In 1995, he was for a second time named German player of the year.
 In 1996, he was removed from the German national team due to disagreements with the newly appointed head coach, his former club team coach, Heiner Brand.

 Magdeburg

 In 1996, he joined SC Magdeburg, where he won the German Supercup in 1996.
 In 1997, he made his comeback for the German national team in a match against Norway on October 31st.
 Two years later, he won Bronze medals at the 1998 European Men's Handball Championship.

 In 2001, he won the EHF European League, the German Championship, the IHF Super Globe and the German Supercup with SC Magdeburg.

 At the 2002 European Championship in Sweden, he won silver medals with the German team, losing to the hosts in the final.

 Later the same year, he won the EHF Champions League.
-This was the fist time a German club won that tournament.
+This was the first time a German club won that tournament.

 At the 2003 World Championship, he reached the semifinal, where he broke his finger against France.